It’s the busiest time of year for entertaining family and friends, and the perfect opportunity to start a new tradition that’s eco-friendly.

 When shopping for gifts, why not make the wrapping part of the present?
 If there is a green-thumbed gardener on your list a watering can or clay pot would be a great container for his or her gift, and the wrapping would be reusable all year long.
 Help your favorite cook or baker put their new cookbook to use right away by wrapping it in a festive apron or colorful kitchen towels.

-You can easily eliminate sending more trash to the landfills by shopping with eco-friendly bags, sending e-cards instead of paper ones, recycling Christmas trees, and finding creative alternatives to wrapping paper and boxes.
+You can easily eliminate sending more trash to landfills by shopping with eco-friendly bags, sending e-cards instead of paper ones, recycling Christmas trees, and finding creative alternatives to wrapping paper and boxes.
 Start your New Year’s resolution to go green a little early and celebrate your holidays by being more eco-friendly.
-For more tips visit Planet Green.